mladenovic-13/delivery-app/README.md

 ---

-On this page, the user can choose the size of the pizza, toppings, as well as the quantity.
-He then adds the pizza to the cart When he has finished adding, he orders it by going to the cart page.
+The user can choose the pizza size, toppings, and quantity on this page.
+He then adds the pizza to the cart.
+When he has finished adding, he orders it by going to the cart page.

 ![Screenshot 2022-06-07 at 21.46.39.png](https://res.craft.do/user/full/9becb574-f036-dae3-8b23-ef86b3c4a5d4/E9A9D874-2647-4009-AB70-A0F753151B10_2/m2ZzLmUlc19z6mGDGmxEWAlk540HfZUhszvpXIzVtUwz/Screenshot%202022-06-07%20at%2021.46.39.png)